 Due to our limited funds, Master’s students are not guaranteed funding or assistantships.
 There is a chance that they can get some, but it is not guaranteed.

-Please submit the following items to the UCLA Graduate Division by December 15th for PhD applicants and by February 1st for MS applicants.
+Please upload the following items to the UCLA Graduate Division application by December 15th for PhD applicants and by February 1st for MS applicants.

 •Online Graduate Application